Stardown-app/Stardown/docs/develop.md

 The browser's context menu cannot be updated while it is visible, so Stardown's dynamic context menu options depend on information from events such as `mouseover` and `selectionchange`.
 These events are received from the browser in the content script and sent to the background script to update the context menu.

+Stardown converts HTML to other formats using custom code explained in [../src/converters/README.md](../src/converters/README.md).

 ## What Stardown does

 When fully manually testing Stardown, use the descriptions in this section in each of the officially supported browsers to search for bugs.